-Prof Christobel Saunders (MB BS, FRCS, FRACS, FAAHMS) is a Consultant Surgeon (RPH, FSH & SJOG), Professor of Surgical Oncology at UWA and cancer researcher recognised as a leader in surgical practice and research in Australia and internationally.
+Prof Christobel Saunders (AO, MB BS, FRCS, FRACS, FAAHMS) is a Consultant Surgeon (RPH, FSH & SJOG), Professor of Surgical Oncology at UWA and cancer researcher recognised as a leader in surgical practice and research in Australia and internationally.
 She was admitted as a Fellow of the Australian Academy of Health and Medical Sciences (2016), has over 225 publications, attracted >$14M in funding (past 5 years), translated research into practice (e.g. guideline development and obtaining government funding for new treatments) and holds executive membership on many professional, governmental and policy groups (eg. College of Surgeons, Cancer Australia, State government).
 She has performed research for >20 years evaluating the efficacy and utility of therapy for early breast cancer and has contributed to many clinical aspects of research including clinical trials of new treatments, psychosocial, translational and health services research and is active in many areas of surgical oncology research.

 Prof Matt Bellgard is the Director of eResearch at the University of Queensland and previously was the Director of the Centre for Comparative Genomics (CCG) and Professor and Foundation Chair of Bioinformatics at Murdoch University.
 As Director of the CCG he was responsible for the expansion of the Centre into molecular therapy.
 Under his leadership, he led the Centre into exponential growth.
 Prof Bellgard is a computer scientist with a PhD from UWA in the field of artificial intelligence.
 He has a particular interest in rare disease research and is co-leader of the Australian consortium of an FP7 €12 million project, which provides an international integrated platform connecting registries, biobanks and clinical bioinformatics for rare disease.
 He leads the design and deployment of eHealth solutions in patient registries and biobanks.
 His work includes developments in sequence alignment and artificial intelligence, bacterial bioinformatics, whole genome analysis, and eResearch within a range of disciplines.